-Technical SEO is the process used to make the technical aspects of your site are optimized both for users and search engine crawlers.
+Technical SEO is the process used to ensure your site’s technical aspects are optimized for users and search engine crawlers.

 Here are some of the important technical elements that an SEO manager can work on:

 Site speed: Most users will leave a web page if it takes too long to load.
-Because loading times are such an integral part of the user experience, Google will weigh your website’s performance when determining rankings for keywords.
+Because loading times are an integral part of the user experience, Google will weigh your website’s performance when determining keyword rankings.

 SEO managers oversee regular performance tests using tools like Pagespeed Insights to see how fast their site is loading.
 If pages or the site as a whole are underperforming, the manager will look for ways to reduce the load times.

 SEO managers use software tools to scan their sites for broken links.
-If they find any, they change the link on the respective pages and create a URL redirect for the non-existent page.
+They change the link on the respective pages and create a URL redirect for the non-existent page if they find any.